AeonLucid/SWLauncher/README.md

 ## Mkay that's cool, but how?
 When you press "Launch" it scrapes japanese proxies from http://gatherproxy.com/proxylist/country/?c=Japan.
-It signs into the hangame website **without a proxy** and requests the game start arguments **using a japense proxy**, if a proxy fails, it selects another proxy until it works.
+It signs into the hangame website **without a proxy** and requests the game start arguments **using a japenese proxy**, if a proxy fails, it selects another proxy until it works.

 ## Credits
 Thanks to https://github.com/Miyuyami/SWPatcher for showing the login procedure.